Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.13 added support for multiple, added nodegit to packages.
+* 1.0.12 the latest elasticpublish.js script was missing
 * 1.0.11 the latest elasticquery.js script was missing
 * 1.0.10 Added 'refresh' page to allow a user to refresh content (should lock this down in the future).
 * 1.0.9 Added optional git update integration (requires adding a dependency).